-For instance, the United States Consumer Product Safety Commission (CPSC) has listed categories concerning both products and hazards that can result in harm and injuries to individuals.
-The following are product categories the agency has studied and released data on:
+The United States Consumer Product Safety Commission (CPSC) has provided important information concerning products and hazards that can harm and injure individuals.
+The following are categories the agency has studied and released data on:

 - Fuel, lighters, and fireworks